cdoublev/css/doc/parse/value-definition.md

 The syntax of the CSS value definitions includes terminals and non-terminals: a symbol name wrapped in `<>`, which is a CSS type.
 With delimiters, multipliers, combinators, they describe how to form a CSS value.

 A CSS type may be completed with specific rules that can not be defined with the CSS value definition syntax.
-A CSS value is most often a `<declaration-value>` that should match the value definition corresponding to the property in the `<declaration>`, but it can also be an input that should match the value definition of a rule, its prelude, or its block.
+A CSS value is most often a `<declaration-value>` that must match the value definition corresponding to the property in the `<declaration>`, but it can also be an input that must match the value definition of a rule, its prelude, or its block.

 A terminal is a CSS basic data type: a single component value (token).
 A delimiter (single code point) is also a component value.